-Ellie Foreman Philosophy & Politics (BA Social Sciences)
+Ellie Foreman Philosophy and Politics (BA Social Sciences)

 At first I was a bit worried about moving to a new city without speaking the language but I quickly picked up the basics and the course was taught in English.